GCT provide “Peace of Mind” IT Support & Services to law firms.

 Ombudsman Ireland investigates complaints about administrative action, delay or inaction of Government Departments and Offices, Local Authorities, Health Boards and the postal service.
 The ombudsman Association provides information on all ombudsmen in the UK and Ireland.

 Irish Law Links is hosted by University College Cork Law Faculty, and maintained by Darius Whelan.
 There are sections on the Irish Constitution (in various versions), the Irish and Northern Irish Legal Systems and Courts, Irish and Northern Irish Government Information, Legal Academics and Practitioners, the Peace Process, European Law from an Irish perspective, Miscellaneous Irish links and General Irish Information.
-There is also a discussion group called IrishLaw for all topics relating to the law of Ireland and/or Northern Ireland.
-This at present has around 400 members.
+There is also a discussion group called IrishLaw for all topics relating to the law of Ireland and/or Northern Ireland and including a list of current legal events coming up.
 Darius is also one of the people responsible for Irish Legal Information Initiative - IRLII and its relationship as an information source to BAILII.

 Irish Law blog (Updates on Irish and Northern Irish Law) is maintained by Darius Whelan, of University College Cork Law Faculty, as above.